Ukraine moves closer to second shale gas deal

 Shale exploration forms part of plans by Ukraine to diversify its energy sources and ease its dependence on costly natural gas imports from Russia.

-Speaking to the council, Stavytsky said on Thursday that Chevron would spend several years and $350 million to assess reserves at Olesska which covers 5,260 square kilometers.
+Speaking to the council, Stavytsky said on Thursday that Chevron would spend several years and $350 million to assess reserves at Olesska which covers 5,260 square kilometres.

 Total investments including extraction after exploratory drilling could reach $10 billion, he said.